software-mansion-labs/webgpu-workshop/src/lessons/1_3DDisplay/README.md

   const model = useModel(require("./utils/shoe/shoe.gltf"))!;
   // ...
 ```
-Look at the implementation of `useModel` methos in `WebGPUMocks.tsx` file.
+Look at the implementation of `useModel` methods in `WebGPUMocks.tsx` file.
 It uses `GLTFLoader` to load the model.

 4.2 Get ref to the canvas and context.
 📁 `3DPreview.tsx`